 - searching for information

-- becoming hypervigilant.
+- becoming hypervigilant

-When worry becomes a habit
+Worry quickly becomes a habit

 Like sitting in a rocking chair, worrying gives you something to do, but it gets you nowhere.

-With the news getting worse by the day, seeking out data to ‘fill the information gap’ may also leave you frazzled, nervous or traumatised.
+With the news seemingly getting worse by the day, seeking out data to ‘fill the information gap’ may also leave you frazzled, nervous or traumatised.

 Why is this?

-When the brain networks responsible for threat assessment are repeatedly activated they trigger your physiological stress-response systems over and over again.
+When brain networks responsible for threat assessment are repeatedly activated they trigger your physiological stress-response systems over and over again.
 A hyperactive stress-response system leaves you in a state of heightened vigilance.
 From your brain’s perspective, this is useful — you’re on high alert so you can easily detect danger.

 BUT at the same time, you’ll feel emotionally wrung-out, jumpy and find it hard to sleep.
 Hypervigilance also has the knock-on effect of leaving you unable to discern danger from safe situations.